Earth Discovery Day

 Trucked in from southern Illinois, look for fluorite, barite, calcite, and sphalerite in this pile.

-Click on the photo to learn more about the collecting piles.
+Click on the left-hand photo to learn more Dumping 15 tons of rock for the event.

 Inside the Interpretive Center